danielall/Data_ssGBLUP/README.md

 # Data_ssGBLUP
-This repository contains data used as examples in the book chapter: Single-step Genomic Evaluation
+This repository contains data used as example in the book chapter: Single-step Genomic Evaluation